Microbit-Education/hover-with-remote-land/README.md

 ## Video Demonstration <!--Video embedded as image wrapped in a link-->
 [![Hover video demonstration](https://img.youtube.com/vi/zqUvSMOW19Q/0.jpg)](https://youtu.be/zqUvSMOW19Q)

+## Controller Code
+To use the remote landing feature, a second microbit must be loaded with the remote landing code, which can be found at [https://github.com/Microbit-Education/controller](https://github.com/Microbit-Education/controller).

 ## Use as Extension

 This repository can be added as an **extension** in MakeCode.